section-engineering-education/engineering-education/content/articles/understanding-shared-memory-programming-with-pthreads-and-openmp/index.md

 ### Introduction
 Shared memory is used to speed up data flow between programs.
 Depending on the circumstance, programs may operate on one or more processors.
 The process may have several threads.
-Threads are `lightweight processes.` Parallelism is achieved by threading a process.
+Threads are are referred to as `lightweight processes.` Parallelism is achieved by threading a process.
 Browser tabs, for example, are threads.
 MS Word uses threads to format text, handle input, and many other things.

 This article will demonstrate parallel programming using the Pthreads and OpenMP programming paradigms.